How Can I Improve My Mental Health Without Therapy?

 - Beliefs: Notice automatic thoughts

-- Consequences: Observe emotional/behavioral responses
+- Consequences: Observe emotional and behavioral responses

 - Disputation: Challenge irrational thoughts